 Did you know that 88% of consumers and 47% of workers prefer relatable companies?

-I recently stumbled upon a research paper stating that 88% of consumers prefer to buy from a brand that feels authentic.
+While researching innovative ways to achieve small business and marketing goals on a budget, I stumbled upon a research paper stating that 88% of consumers prefer to buy from a brand that feels authentic.

 But let’s also consider this:

 47% of job seekers evaluate a company’s culture before applying for a role.

 Both stats make this saying even more undeniable: “Business is mission.”